 • There will be one water stop on the bike course, but participants must pull over to the side of the road and come to a complete stop to get water.

-• Even though the roads will be closed for the most part, always be aware of your surroundings and look out for other cyclists, cars, animals, and debris on the roads.
+• Even though the roads will be closed, always be aware of your surroundings and look out for other cyclists and debris on the roads.

 RUN (SEE MAP ON WEBSITE):